 Methodology

 In order to draw a fair comparison between Duo and Microsoft Authenticator, we started by going through the documentation pages of each product, where we learned about their key features and how they integrate with other technologies.
-We also checked out user reviews from trusted third-party review sites to fetch some opinions from verified users.
+We also checked out user reviews from trusted third-party review sites to get some opinions from verified users.
 The writer also uses Microsoft Authenticator, making it easier to discuss the product based on my experience.
-All these provided enough insight that helped in shaping our review.
+All these provided enough insight that helped shape our review.

 Should your organization use Duo or Microsoft Authenticator?

-Also, consider the user experience and ease of use.
-Evaluate the authentication methods each solution offers and their compatibility with your users’ devices.
+Finally, look into each service’s user experience and ease of use.
 Both Duo and Microsoft Authenticator provide seamless user experiences, but preferences may vary depending on your organization’s tech stack, user base and how familiar they are with each platform.
-You can use the free versions offered by each solution to determine which provides the best user experience for your company.
-The free tier could help you assess things such as the simplicity of setup, the intuitiveness of the authentication process, and any additional features that enhance usability.
+Use the free versions offered by each solution to get hands-on experience with each product.
+When testing, assess things such as the simplicity of setup, the intuitiveness of the authentication process, and any additional features that enhance usability.

 For a more comprehensive evaluation of two-factor authentication based on security impact and strategic business initiative, check out this two-factor authentication evaluation guide.